 1. The question in this case, as Baron Alderson posed it (Neilson 151 Eng.
 Rep. at 1272, 8 M & W at 820, Web.
 Pat.
 Cases at 371), was “[W]here is the difference between claiming a principle, which is to be carried into effect any way you will, and claiming a mere principle?”
 What's the answer?

 3. What is the priciple that Neilson's invention implemented?
 At one level of generality, it was that blowing hot air into a furnace made “better iron.”
 There was some confusion in the opinions about why a hot air blast made better iron than a cool air blast.
 The Neilson court and the Morse court both seemed to have thought it was because the hot air blast made the fuel burn better: see Neilson, 151 E.R. at 1273; Morse, 56 U.S. (15 How.) at 116 (“the discovery that hot air would promote the ignition of fuel better than cold”; “Undoubtedly the principle that hot air will promote the ignition of fuel better than cold was embodied in this machine.”).
 But the air blast is directed into the molten iron, not into the fuel, so that cannot be the case.
 It is also unclear from the opinions how the iron was “better.”

 The true answer would seem to be that keeping up the temperature of the molten iron (by injecting heated rather than cool air) promoted the rate of reaction inside the iron in the furnace, whereby oxygen made the carbon in the iron (undesirable when excessive, because it made the iron brittle) oxidize to carbon monoxide and carbon dioxide, while the resulting carbon monoxide helped reduce any remaining iron oxide to iron.
 The greater the temperature, the more kinetic energy the molecules have, the faster they move, and the more collisions occur per second between molecules.
-That speeds up the foregoing reactions, because reactions occur only when molecules collide, and it pushes the result toward the right sides of the equations 2 C + O2 → 2 CO and C + O2 → CO2, which provides “better iron.”
+That speeds up the foregoing reactions, because reactions occur only when molecules collide, and it pushes the result toward the right sides of the equations 2 C + O2 → 2 CO and C + O2 → CO2 ↑, which provides “better iron.”
 This was beyond the scope of early 19th-century science.
 There is a more detailed discussion of the chemistry in Wikipedia: “Blast furnace”.
 It is also said that the hot air blast permitted use of less and cheaper fuel (coal).

 Do you think the courts’ confusion about the details of the invention affects the validity of the legal principle?
 Doubtful.
 It does show, however, that what the natural principle is (or is thought to be) is relative: it depends on time and place.

 4. Neilson is a landmark case.
 But its treatment of the issue is hardly definitive.
 The enduring rationale of Neilson is that the patent must be on an apparatus or machinery implementing the natural principle, rather than on the principle itself.
 The decision does not judge the difficulty or complexity of the implementing device.
 It does not consider whether the implementation is trivial, once one is in possession of the principle.
 It does not consider whether that makes any difference.
 At first blush, heating a receptacle or its equivalent to get the air hot seems the natural, perhaps the only sensible, way to heat the air.
 (Some infringers used a network of pipes, which they claimed worked better than Neilson's receptacle.
 See Web.
 Pat.
 Cases at 304 (defendant’s argument at trial, describing defendant’s apparatus)).
 Still, this is 170 or more years later.
 Perhaps we are in no position to judge that.
 But the question of triviality of implementations of principles came to the fore in the 20th century, as will appear in later cases.

 Le Roy v.
 Tatham